Ayfri/RAG/README.md

 ### 🔍 Intelligent Querying
 - Ask questions about your documents
-- Real-time streaming responses
-- Standard and streaming query modes
+- **Real-time agentic streaming**: Watch the AI use tools in real-time
+- **Tool activity visualization**: See web searches and document retrieval as they happen
+- **Progressive response building**: Responses appear token-by-token with inline tool usage
-- Clean, readable response formatting
+- Clean, readable response formatting with tool activity indicators
 - **Context-aware responses** based on per-RAG system prompts

 ### 🎨 Modern UI